-Maintaining the health and stability of the monkeys in our self-sustainable breeding colonies requires dedication and expertise.
-This is a joint effort between BPRC's caregivers, veterinarian staff, behavioral scientists, laboratory staff and experts in genetics.
+Maintaining the health and stability of the monkeys in our self-sustainable breeding colonies and research facility requires dedication and expertise.
+This is a joint effort between animal caretakers, veterinarian staff, ethologists, laboratory staff and experts in genetics.

-The monkeys live in social groups that recognize their natural behavior and social structure.
+The monkeys in the breeding colonies live in social groups that mimics their natural behavior and social structure.
 Their living space is designed to give them a free choice to be in- or outside.
-This is not only beneficial to the animals, it also increases the translational value of our research.
-In contrast to most laboratory, animals do not live under so called SPF conditions.
-These artificial environment also has an effect on the development of the immune system.
-Our animals are naturally exposed to many everyday microbes.
-Animals in our colonies spend time outside, exposing themselves to pollen, bird droppings, insects and many more antigens, just like people do, and as a result they have a fully and naturally maturated immune system.
+This is not only beneficial to the animal’s welfare, it also increases the translational value of our research: animals in our breeding colonies spend time outside, and therefore are exposed to pollen, bird droppings, insects and many more antigens, just like people are, and as a result of that they have a fully and naturally maturated immune system.

-Moreover, we serve as a helpdesk for zoos, breeding facilities, sanctuaries like Stichting Aap and (inter)national research institutes when it comes to general health care of non-human primates.
-Our Primate Viral Diagnostics laboratorium performed over 45,000 diagnostic tests for external professionals.
+Moreover, we serve as a helpdesk for zoos, sanctuaries like Stichting Aap and (inter)national research institutes when it comes to general health care of non-human primates.
+Our Primate Viral Diagnostics laboratory performed over 37,500 diagnostic tests for external professionals.